Instability and breaking of internal waves in a horizontal shear layer: Numerical simulations

 \subsection{Overview}

 Under the expectation that $k_z$ remains constant throughout the wave-shear interaction, it is convenient to take $K^* = k^*_{z0}$ in the non-dimensionalisation outlined in \S\ref{sec:ivp}.
 In this way, the dimensionless initial wavenumber vector $\mathbf{k}_0 = (k_{x0}, k_{y0}, 1)$ has corresponding frequency $\Omega_0$ satisfying $\Omega_0^2 = (k_{x0}^2+k_{y0}^2)/(1+k_{x0}^2+ k_{y0}^2)$, and the initial (maximum) wave energy density $E_0 = s_0^2/(2k_{z0}^2)=s_0^2/2$.
 Most of the simulations presented here have $k_{y0}=0.25$, with values of $k_{x0}$ then selected to span a range of predicted trapping and reflecting scenarios.
 The dimensionless initial frequency $0.125<\Omega_0<0.38$ (corresponding to propagation angles of $13^{\circ}$-$21^{\circ}$ between $\mathbf{k}_0$ and the horizontal) is large enough such that the neglect of planetary rotation is reasonable (under the assumption $f\ll N$) without being so large that waves quickly become unstable to a parametric instability \citep{lombard1996breakdown}.
 We note these values are within the estimated range of high frequency waves observed in the ocean thermocline by \citet{alford2000observations}.
 The packet width scale is chosen as $a=6\pi$, with the envelope centered at $y_0 = -2a$.
+Simulations are initialised with $\mathbf{u}(\mathbf{x},t=0)=\mathbf{U}(y)+\mathbf{u}_{\mathrm{wave}}(\mathbf{x})$ and $b=b_{\mathrm{wave}}(\mathbf{x})$ from \eqref{eq:wavepacket} and \eqref{eq:backgroundflow}.
+Additionally, white noise of amplitude $10^{-5}$ is added to each component of the velocity field in order to trigger instabilities leading to turbulence.